ewald-lab/ewald-lab-website/index.md

 ## Our Work

 Omics data enables us to measure thousands of molecular and morphological features from cells after they are exposed to chemicals.
-When we measure these data from in vitro cellular assays, we call it “cell profiling”.
+When we measure these data from *in vitro* cellular assays, we call it “cell profiling”.
 Using cell profiling data, the Ewald Lab:

 - Estimates the lowest chemical exposure that causes molecular and morphological perturbations in different tissues of living organisms (including humans!) for thousands of compounds

 - Predicts how chemicals cause toxicity by analyzing images of exposed cells with machine learning, transfer learning, and multi-omics integration

-- Creates user-friendly web-tools that connect cell profiles to toxicity data from diverse in silico, in vitro, and in vivo sources
+- Creates user-friendly web-tools that connect cell profiles to toxicity data from diverse *in silico*, *in vitro*, and *in vivo* sources

 We also value collaborating closely with stakeholders across government, industry, and academia to maximize the translational impact of our work.